delbeke/bourn/README.md

   .toFunction((v) => console.log(v))
 ```

-* writes each value of the array as separate lines to console
+* writes each value of the array as separate lines to console:

 ```js
 await Bourn()